Umbria – The Green Heartland of Italy

 History

-The Roman victory at Sentinum started a period of integration under the Roman rulers, who established some colonies (e.g., Spoletium) and built the via Flaminia (220 BC), which became a principal vector for Roman development in Umbria.
-During Hannibal’s invasion in the second Punic war, the battle of Lake Trasimene was fought in Umbria, but the Umbrians did not aid him.
+After the downfall of the Etruscans, the Umbrians attempted to aid the Samnites in their struggle against Rome (308 BC); but the Roman victory at Sentinum started a period of integration under the Roman rulers, who established colonies and built the via Flaminia (220 BC), the famous Roman “highway” which became a principal vector for Roman development in Umbria.
+During Hannibal’s invasion in the second Punic war, the battle of Lake Trasimene was fought in Umbria, but the Umbrians did not aid Hannibal against the Romans because they didn’t see being ruled by Hannibal to be any better than being ruled by the Romans.

-In Pliny’s time, 49 independent communities still existed in Umbria, and the abundance of inscriptions and the high proportion of recruits in the imperial army attest to its population.
 The modern region of Umbria, however, is essentially different from the Umbria of Roman times, which extended through most of what is now the northern Marche, to Ravenna, but excluded the west bank of the Tiber.
 Thus Perugia was in Etruria, and the area around Norcia was in the Sabine territory.

 The borders of Umbria were fixed in 1927, with the creation of the province of Terni and the separation of the province of Rieti, which was incorporated in Lazio.